Autism-friendly: Communication and social interaction

 Other pointers are: avoid making loud sounds; do not surprise them, let them know your plans; limit or avoid vigorous activities; and talk or engage in activities that they care about.

 Environment

-Some people with autism may be hypersensitive to changes in sight, touch, smell, taste and sound; The sensory stimulus could be very distracting or they could result in pain or anxiety.
+Some autistic people may be hypersensitive to changes in sight, touch, smell, taste and sound; the sensory stimulus could be very distracting or they could result in pain or anxiety.
 There are other people who are hyposensitive and may not feel extreme changes in temperature or pain.
 Each of these has implications for making an autism-friendly environment.

 Social factors

 There are several factors in creating a supportive environment.
 One of them is adherence to a standard routine and structure.
 Since change of routine can be quite anxiety-producing for many autistic people, a structured, predictable routine makes for calmer and happier transitions during the day.
 Another important factor is creating a low-arousal space.
 Environments with the least amount of disruption will help autistic people remain calm.
 It is important to speak in quiet, non-disruptive tones and to use a physical space that has a low level of disruption.
 Having a positive, empathetic attitude and ensuring consistent habits in work, school and recreational activities also help to minimize anxiety and distress and help an autistic person succeed.
 This is the SPELL approach: Structure – Positive – Empathy – Low arousal – Links.
 Social Stories can be used to communicate ways in which an autistic person can prepare themselves for social interaction.